By Louis Golino for CoinWeek ……

 Rep. Paul noted that “This bill eliminates three of the major obstacles to the circulation of sound money: federal legal tender laws that force acceptance of Federal Reserve Notes; “counterfeiting” laws that serve no purpose other than to ban the creation of private commodity currencies; and tax laws that penalize the use of gold and silver coins as money.”

 During the hearing, Dr. Lawrence Parks of the Foundation for Monetary Education said that until the 1971 end of the gold standard, the U.S. price level (in other words, inflation) was stable.
 He also explained that in his view a gold-backed dollar would make collapse of the U.S. and global financial systems impossible.

-Third, one of the largest precious metals dealers in the world, the American Precious Metals Exchange (APMEX), recently made a down payment on a 10-year lease of a New York building owned by real estate mogul and former Presidential candidate Donald Trump with gold bullion instead of cash.
+Third, one of the largest precious metals dealers in the world, the American Precious Metals Exchange (APMEX), recently made a down payment on a 10-year lease of a New York building owned by real estate mogul and current Presidential candidate Donald Trump with gold bullion instead of cash.
 The gold was three .9999 fine bars totaling 96.45 ounces.

 The building where APMEX is leasing an entire floor to expand its operations is located at 40 Wall Street, which is known as the “crown jewel” of lower Manhattan.

 There are certain obstacles to the implementation of a new U.S. gold standard.